GiacomelliGianluca/Shrinkage_Impact_DeePC/README.md

 ```
 being $x_t \in ℝ$ denotes the state at time $t\in ℤ_{\geq0}$, $u_t \in ℝ$, and $y_t \in ℝ$ indicate the corresponding input and measurable output.
 Furthermore, we refer to the first state equation as first mode, and to the second state condition as second mode.

-Toward interpreting the decision taken by DeePC, we construct a Mosaic matrix from the (raw) input/output data of the system stored in [`Data`](Data) to reflect the differences between the two local behaviors of the PWA system.
+Toward interpreting the decision taken by DeePC, we construct a Mosaic matrix from the (raw) input/output data of the system stored in [`data`](data) to reflect the differences between the two local behaviors of the PWA system.

 <p align="center">
   <img src="imgs/Mosaic_matrix.png" width="60%" alt='A two-modes Mosaic matrix'>